 Look for astronomy roles at:

-If you're employed by a university, there will be many opportunities to improve on research, training, communication and management skills.
-Professional societies, such as The Royal Society and the Royal Astronomical Society also offer training, course and host conferences that can further your development.
+If you're employed by a university, there will be many opportunities to improve on research, training, communication and management skills throughout your career.

 Academic research astronomers are often recognised by named professorships and invitations to become fellows of various professional societies.

 In academic research, a PhD is usually followed by at least one, but sometime more, short-term postdoctoral research contracts of up to three years in length.
 There may only be a few experts in your particular subfield in the UK, and postdoctoral positions can offer the opportunity to gain expertise from experts around the world.